f5devcentral/f5-agility-labs-Next/docs/class1/module4/lab1.rst

 On the next step, you will select the the UCS file stored in the UCS folder on the Desktop as the Source

+*Note: You can directly download the UCS file from the Ubuntu Jump Host via Access Method*

 * Leave the **Master Key** and **Encrypted UCS Archives** options disabled.

 Click **"Save & Continue"**